Sobolev metrics on spaces of manifold valued curves: Metric and geodesic completeness

 \section{Metric and geodesic completeness}

 We now want to prove the main result of this article, i.e., extend the completeness results, obtained for planar curves, to the situation studied in this article.
 The exact statement of the main results is now detailed in Theorems~\ref{thm:metric_completeness}--\ref{thm:metric_completeness2} below (the main result as presented in the introduction is a slightly simplified form of them). \begin{thm} Let $n\geq 2$, let $D=[0,2\pi]$ or $D=S^1$, and let $G$ be a smooth Riemannian metric on $\I^n(D,\N)$.
-Assume that for every metric ball $B(c_0,r)\in (\I^n(D,\N),\operatorname{dist}^{G})$, there exists a constant $C=C(c_0,r)>0$, such that
+Assume that for every metric ball $B(c_0,r)\in (\I^n(D,\N),\operatorname{dist}^{G})$, there exists a constant $C=C(c_0,r)>0$, such that for any $c\in B(c_0,r)$ and $h\in T_c \I^n(D,\N)$ we have

 Then $G$ is a strong metric, and we have: \begin{enumerate} \item $(\I^n(D,\N),\dist^G)$ is a complete metric space. \item $(\I^n(D,\N),G)$ is geodesically complete \end{enumerate} \end{thm}